Simone Biles

-Biles is the gymnast with the most World medals (25) and most World gold medals (19), having surpassed Vitaly Scherbo's record 23 World medals by winning her 24th and 25th, both gold, at the 2019 competition in Stuttgart.
-She is the female gymnast with the most World all-around titles (5).
-She is the sixth woman to win an individual all-around title at both the World Championships and the Olympics, and the first gymnast since Lilia Podkopayeva in 1996 to hold both titles simultaneously.
-She is the tenth female gymnast and first American female gymnast to win a World medal on every event, and the first female gymnast since Daniela Silivaș in 1988 to win a medal on every event at a single Olympic Games or World Championships, having accomplished this feat at the 2018 World Championships in Doha.
+Biles is the sixth woman to win an individual all-around title at both the Olympics and the World Championships and the first since Lilia Podkopayeva in 1996 to hold both titles simultaneously.
+She is the tenth female gymnast and first American female gymnast to win a World medal on every event, and the first female gymnast since Daniela Silivaș in 1988 to win a medal on every event at a single Olympics or World Championships.
+Biles is the originator of the most difficult skill on women's vault, balance beam, and floor exercise and the only gymnast to attempt each skill to date.

+In 2022, President Joe Biden awarded her the Presidential Medal of Freedom.
+In 2023, she won her eighth U.S. Gymnastics title, breaking the 90-year-old U.S. Gymnastics title record previously held by Alfred Jochim.
+Biles has won the Laureus World Sportswoman of the Year four times (2017, 2019, 2020, 2025) and Comeback of the Year once (2024).

 Early life and education

 Biles was born on March 14, 1997, in Columbus, Ohio, the third of four siblings.
-Her birth mother, Shanon Biles, was unable to care for Simone or her other childrenAdria, Ashley, and Tevin.
+Her birth mother, Shanon Biles, was unable to care for Simone or her other children.
 All four went in and out of foster care.

-In 2000, Biles' maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles, began temporarily caring for Shanon's children in the north Houston suburb of Spring, Texas, after learning that his grandchildren had been in foster care.
-In 2003, the couple officially adopted Simone and her younger sister Adria.
+In 2000, Biles's maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles, began caring temporarily for Shanon's children in the north Houston suburb of Spring, Texas, after learning his grandchildren were in foster care.
+In 2003, the couple formally adopted Simone and her younger sister Adria.
 Ron's sister, Shanon's aunt Harriet, adopted the two oldest children.
-Biles holds Belizean citizenship through her adoptive mother and refers to Belize as her second home.
+Simone holds Belizean citizenship through her adoptive mother and considers Belize to be her second home.
 Biles and her family are Catholic.

-Biles attended Benfer Elementary School in Harris County.
-In 2012, Biles made the choice to switch from public school to home school, allowing her to increase her training from approximately 20 to 32 hours per week.
-She gained all of her secondary education as a homeschooler, graduating in mid-2015.
-Biles verbally committed to UCLA on August 4, 2014.
-She planned to defer enrollment until after the 2016 Summer Olympics in Rio de Janeiro; in November 2014, she signed her National Letter of Intent with UCLA.
-On July 29, 2015, she announced that she would turn professional and forfeit her NCAA eligibility to compete for UCLA.
+Biles attended Benfer Elementary School in Harris County, Texas.
+In 2012, Biles switched from public school to home schooling, allowing her to increase her training from about 20 to 32 hours a week.
+She earned her high-school diploma in mid-2015.
+Biles verbally committed to UCLA on August 4, 2014, and signed a National Letter of Intent in November 2014, planning to defer enrollment until after the 2016 Summer Olympics in Rio de Janeiro.
+Instead, on July 29, 2015, she announced that she would turn professional and forfeit her NCAA eligibility to compete for UCLA.

-Gymnastics career
+Early gymnastics career

-Pre-elite

 Biles first tried gymnastics at age 6 during a day-care field trip.
-The instructors suggested she continue with gymnastics.
-Biles soon enrolled in an optional training program at Bannon's Gymnastics.
+The instructors suggested she continue with the sport, and Biles soon enrolled in an optional training program at Bannon's Gymnastics.
 She began training with coach Aimee Boorman at age eight.